 We asked students to show off their journalistic skills and financial know-how by writing a 800-1,000 word blog or article.
 The 18-19 age category had to answer to the following question:

 Discuss the ways in which technology will affect careers in banking in the future.

 The entries were short-listed by our panel of experts, before being reviewed by journalist Iona Bain who determined the winners.
 The winner for this age category is Lauren McLavy, from Saint George’s Church of England School, Gravesend, Kent.

-Here’s what Iona had to say about Ivan's entry:
+Here’s what Iona had to say about Lauren's entry:

 “This was a winning entry for lots of reasons.
 It’s focused and engaging, putting forward the pros and cons of new banking technology in a concise, jargon-free way.
 I particularly liked the human dimension of this piece, which helps to make it more relevant and interesting.
 Combine that insight with a sharp journalistic style, and this writer shows real promise.”

 Lauren McLavy’s entry

 “The banking industry is changing everyday with the advances of technology and the attitudes of young people influencing the way everyone deals with their finances.
 More and more people are banking online and using mobile banking instead of physically going into branches to sort out their financial needs.
 If this continues, then jobs will decrease in the financial sector and banking industry.
 This will ultimately affect unemployment rates and the UK’s economy.